I'm Your Man (Wham! song)

-"I'm Your Man" is a song by the English pop duo Wham!, released in 1985 on Epic Records in the UK and most of the world, and Columbia Records in the US.
+"I'm Your Man" is a song by the English pop duo Wham!, released on 11 November 1985, via Epic Records in the United Kingdom and most of the world, and Columbia Records in the United States.
 It was written and produced by George Michael.
+It was released a single for the albums Music from the Edge of Heaven, released in North America and Japan, and The Final, released in Australasia and Europe.

-Background and writing
+Background

 "I'm Your Man", according to Michael, was "pretty different to anything [Wham! has] ever done".
 According to Michael:

 "'I'm Your Man' was written very quickly.
 The whole of the first verse and chorus came to me in five minutes on an internal flight in America [during the Whamamerica! tour].